 The Company's ability to continue as a going concern is dependent upon its ability to develop additional sources of capital and to ultimately achieve sustainable revenues and profitable operations.
+As a result, the Company's independent registered public accounting firm, in its report on the Company's December 31, 2011 financial statements, has raised substantial doubt about the Company's ability to continue as a going concern.
 The Company's financial statements do not include any adjustments that might result from the outcome of these uncertainties.
-At June 30, 2012, the Company has not yet commenced any revenue-generating operations and is dependent on debt and equity funding to finance its operations.
+At September 30, 2012, the Company has not yet commenced any revenue-generating operations and is dependent on debt and equity funding to finance its operations.